fernandeslucas94/primeiro-desafio-m3-academy/README.md

-<h1>This project is part of a program offered by m3<h1>
+## This project is part of a program offered by m3

-<p>The purpose is to develop a landing page applying also responsivite and accessibility for all kind of public<p>
+## The purpose is to develop a landing page applying also responsivite and accessibility for all kind of public

+Here you'll find the source code that were developed by me following the layout wich was send for us by the teacher!